isaac-mason/recast-navigation-js/packages/recast-navigation/README.md

 For information on changes between versions, see [CHANGELOG.md](https://github.com/isaac-mason/recast-navigation-js/tree/main/packages/recast-navigation/CHANGELOG.md)

+## Resources

 To get the most out of this library, you should have some familiarity with the Recast and Detour libraries.
 These are some good resources to get started:

 - https://recastnav.com/md_Docs__1_Introducation.html
 - https://www.unrealdoc.com/p/navigation-mesh

-Documentation for the Recast and Detour c++ libraries can be found here:
+Documentation and resources for the Recast and Detour c++ libraries can be found here:

 - [Recast Navigation Website](http://recastnav.com/)
 - [Recast Navigation GitHub](https://github.com/recastnavigation/recastnavigation)
 - [Recast Navigation Google Discussions](https://groups.google.com/g/recastnavigation)

-The GitHub issues and Google Discussions are great resources for learning about the library and getting guidance on common issues.

 ## Usage